joaotavora/sly-hello-world/README.md

 nothing particularly useful.
 It's just a template for writing other external contribs.

 It makes it easier to setup a SLY extension that:

-* is completely self-contained (doesn't need to be bundled with SLY)
+* is completely self-contained (doesn't need to be bundled with SLY);

 * has both Emacs-Lisp and Common-Lisp counterparts